lightstreams-network/lightchain/README.md

 tendermint --home ${HOME}/.lightchain/tendermint --consensus.create_empty_blocks=false node
 ```

+In case you are running your node to be connected to `sirius`
+it will take short while till it is accepted and synchronized.

 ### Step 3: Start-up Lightchain server

 ```
 lightchain --datadir ${HOME}/.lightchain --rpc --rpcaddr=0.0.0.0 --ws --wsaddr=0.0.0.0 --rpcapi eth,net,web3,personal,admin node
 ```

+## Documentation

+To know more about how Lightchain works and how Tendermint is integrated
+to perform the PoA, visit our repository [wiki](https://github.com/lightstreams-network/lightchain/wiki)

 ## Tests